marloncalleja/MC-Experiment-AI/README.md

 Next type the following command:
 *gradlew eclipse*

-A folder named 'src' should be available.
-Download 'main' content to replace existing.
+A folder named 'src' should be available, inside the folder, download 'main' and replace existing.

 ________________________________________